Business Owners Policy

-However, BOPs are still fairly customizable, meaning that there are plenty of endorsements that can be attached to your BOP in order to provide you with more comprehensive coverage, including policies such as professional liability, employment practices liability, and common commercial property endorsements such as spoiled merchandise and mechanical breakdown coverage.
+However, BOPs are still fairly customizable, meaning that there are plenty of endorsements that can be attached to your BOP in order to provide you with more comprehensive coverage, including policies such as professional liability, EPLI, and common commercial property endorsements such as spoiled merchandise and mechanical breakdown coverage.

 Naturally, the more endorsements you add to your BOP and the broader the scope of your coverage becomes, the more expensive your BOP will be.

 Just like any other business insurance product that your company needs to purchase, there are several general factors that will determine the cost of your BOP, including the following: